 There are currently no new wormers in development and so this is a scary prospect for horse owners, farmers and other livestock keepers - because as long as we have animals, they will have parasites.

-While we don’t want to over use anthelmintics (that’s wormers to you and me), we do need to keep control of worm populations in our horses.
+While we don’t want to over use anthelmintics (that’s wormers), we do need to keep control of worm populations in our horses.
 The good news is that chemicals are not the only weapon in our armoury.
 So what else can we do:

 - Target the drugs; by using worm counts and tests and treating only the animals who need it will go a long way to slowing resistance.
 Worms need to be exposed to a drug to develop resistance.
 Low numbers of parasites are a good thing, don’t try to be worm free!

 - Don’t under dose – exposing the worms to a level of wormer chemical that is not enough to kill them is a sure fire way to build resistance.
 If using a weight tape add 10% to the estimate to cover potential inaccuracies.
 All licenced wormers on sale in the UK have very safe tolerance levels and it is better to err on the side of heavier rather than lighter for the sake of wormer efficacy.

 - Don’t worm and move; after worming ensure horses stay on the same pasture for a few days so as not to be favouring the development of a resistant worm population.

 - If possible keep horses with the same grazing companions, not constantly changing groups.
 Rest and rotate grazing as much as possible and don’t overcrowd fields.